YottaDB/YDBDoc/ProgGuide/commands.rst

 Do
 ----------------

-The DO command makes an entry in the YottaDB/GT.M invocation stack and transfers execution to the location specified by the entryref.
+The DO command makes an entry in the YottaDB invocation stack and transfers execution to the location specified by the entryref.

 The format of the DO command is:

 .. parsed-literal::
    D[O][:tvexpr] [entryref[(expr|.lvn[,...])][:tvexpr][,...]]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional entryref specifies a location (with some combination of label, offset, and routinename) at which execution continues immediately following the DO.
 * A DO command without an argument (that is, a DO followed by two (2) spaces) transfers execution to the next line in the routine if that line contains an appropriate number of periods (.) after the optional label and before the required linestart.
 These periods indicate the current level of "immediate" nesting caused by argumentless DOs.
-If the line following the DO contains too many periods, YottaDB/GT.M reports an error; if the line following the DO contains too few periods, YottaDB/GT.M ignores the DO command.
+If the line following the DO contains too many periods, YottaDB reports an error; if the line following the DO contains too few periods, YottaDB ignores the DO command.
 * A DO command without an argument stacks the current value of $TEST, in contrast to a DO with an argument, which does not protect the current value of $TEST.
 * The optional parameter list enclosed in parentheses ( ) contains parameters to pass to the routine entry point.
 * Label invocations using DO do not require parentheses for calls with no actuallist.
 If DO or a $$ that does not specify an actuallist invokes a label with a formallist, the missing parameters are undefined in the called routine.